Maattrraan: Legacy

-Vivek and Cell Murugan play conjoined twins in Killadi (2015) inspired by Akhilan and Vimalan from the film.
+Vivek and Cell Murugan pretend to be conjoined twins in Killadi (2015) inspired by Akhilan and Vimalan from the film.
 The song "Rettai Kathirae" is reused.

 An internet meme began trending on social media platforms in late May 2020, in which Suriya's films were coincided with real life incidents, that happened around the world.
 Here, Russia's ban in 2018 Winter Olympics, was predicted in the film.